-Course Code PHYSICS 2534 Course Electromagnetism II Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Prerequisites PHYSICS 2510, MATHS 2102 or MATHS 2201, MATHS 2101 - Other students may apply to Head of Physics for exemption Corequisites MATHS 2202 (if MATHS 2101 has not been completed) Course Description This course extends the level I introduction to electricity and magnetism.
+Course Code PHYSICS 2534 Course Electromagnetism II Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 7 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 2510, MATHS 2102 or MATHS 2106, MATHS 2101 - Other students may apply to Head of Physics for exemption Course Description This course extends the level I introduction to electricity and magnetism.

 Circuit theory: revision of Kirchhoff's laws, RLC and AC circuits; complex impedance and AC circuits; filters, transfer functions.